yshmarov/yshmarov.github.io/_posts/2024-03-24-secutiry-manage-active-sessions.md

 thumbnail: /assets/thumbnails/encryption-lock.png
 ---

-Ok, so sometimes to enchance security of your application you will want to allow users to see all the devices/browsers they are logged in with.
+In some cases to enhance security of your application you will want to allow users to see all the devices/browsers they are logged in with.
 You would also provided a button to sign out of a device/browser.

 Here's how you can manage your login activity in Meta/Facebook: